dongremayur777/3_Bit_Wallace_Multiplier/README.md

 ## Conclusion
-Thus, the Multiplication for a Two 3_Bit Numbers is achieved using Wallace Multiplier.
+Thus ,The Multiplication for a Two 3_Bit Numbers is achieved using Wallace Multiplier.

 ## Author
 Mayur Dongre , Indian Institute of Information Technoology Nagpur.